 Berkstresser has given presentations for numerous health and safety professional organizations.
 He was a co-author of "Traumatic Injuries of the Cervical Spine" and co-author of an abstract presented at the 2008 National Strength and Conditioning Symposium, "Physiological and Perceived Psychological Responses of Collegiate Football Athletes to Ventilated Shoulder Pads during a Scrimmage."

 He is currently assisting our team physicians on various studies evaluating sudden death in athletics and the effects aerobic and anaerobic training on the heart.
 The department is also involved with a reputable health care system in concussion research.

-He also serves as a member for both the Ivy League Ad Hoc Committee on Concussions and a Core Committee Member of the Big Ten/Ivy League Collaboration on Concussions, where he is involved in research development with both committees.
+Berkstresser also serves as a member for both the Ivy League Ad Hoc Committee on Concussions and is a Core Committee Member of the Big Ten/Ivy League Collaboration on Concussions, where he is involved in research development with both committees.

-as an assistant athletic trainer at the University of
+Berkstresser spent four years as assistant athletic trainer at

 Kansas State and was the Wildcat men's basketball program's

 athletic trainer while also assisting in the athletic training

 efforts during football season.
 He also oversaw efforts in one of

 From 1991-93, he earned an appointment in KSU's graduate assistant program while working on requirements for a master's degree.
 During the summer of 1990, Berkstresser completed an internship with the New York Jets Football Club.